-The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
+The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains very strong throughout the vast majority of the country.
 These buyers are ready, willing and able to purchase...and are in the market right now!
-More often than not, in many areas of the country, multiple buyers are competing with each other to buy the same home.
+More often than not, multiple buyers are competing with each other to buy the same home.